EBI-predocs/R_optimization_tutorial/README.md

 runNMF()
 ```

+Enter your name (or any name that you recognize) so you can see how your runtime
+compares to other approaches later.

 You will realize that it throws an error.
 Try to spot and correct it.
 You can get
 get a quick overview of the context with `traceback()`.